- September 20, 2021

 Primate safaris in Uganda are available whole year round.
 Tourists interested in gorilla, chimpanzee and golden monkey tracking are requested to possess paid permits to engage in these activities.

 Here’s one valuable tip; purchase gorilla tracking permits in advance of travel to avoid sell-out disappointments.

 Prices of Gorilla permits for Mgahinga Forest and Bwindi Impenetrable Park;

 FR – foreign residents costs $600

 A chimpanzee tracking permit in Kibale national park costs as follows;

-Uganda is a habitat of 20 primate species distributed beautifully across the country.
-Primates in Uganda include; eastern mountain gorillas, golden monkeys, chimpanzees, white and black Colobus monkeys, L’hoest monkeys and vervet-monkeys.
-Others include olive baboons, red-tailed monkeys, blue monkey’s , grey checked mangabey, patas monkeys, De Brazza’s monkey and the Bush baby.
+Uganda is a habitat of over 20 primate species distributed beautifully across the country.
+Primates in Uganda include; eastern mountain gorillas, golden monkeys, chimpanzees, white and black Colobus monkeys, L’hoest monkeys, and vervet monkeys.
+Others include olive baboons, red-tailed monkeys, blue monkeys grey checked mangabeys, patas monkeys, De Brazza’s monkey, and the bushbaby.